Public toilets in Tokyo

 The symbol of the Ladies room is usually in red or pink and for the Men's room it is in blue.
-It is simple, and similiar to other countries.
+It is simple, and similar to other countries.

-The majority of toilets in Tokyo are western in style, however, there are still many toilets, especially at train stations or casual local restaurants that use the squat type of toilets.
+The majority of toilets in Tokyo are western in style.
+However, there are still some toilets, especially at train stations or casual local restaurants that use the squat type of toilets.

-For beginners, this might be an awkward position, but as the body does not contact the stool it is sanitary...that is why toilets at public place like train stations are of the Japanese style.
+For beginners, this might be an awkward position, but as the body does not contact the stool it is sanitary.